sunh20/SleepClass/README.md

-# ecog_sleep
+# SleepClass
-Classifying sleep stages using ECoG Signals
+Automated classification of sleep stages from ECoG Signals